rallykevin/rallykevin.github.io/_includes/aboutme.md

 * <strong>Privacy-Preserving Technique Toolkits:</strong> Microsoft SEAL, OpenFHE, HEaaN, TFHE-rs, OpenCheetah, Intel SGX, AMD SEV, and several others

 ### Research Experience
+Some representative projects with fundings that I have worked on are :
 * <strong>Zero-Error Privacy-Preserving Neural Networks</strong> funded by NRF, South Korea (Oct.
 2023-present).
 I am the project leader, designing the overall framework and the FHE transpiler.
 * <strong>Secure FHE Key Management System</strong> funded by CryptoLab (Mar.
 2023-Apr.
 2024).
 I was the TEE software engineer.
 * <strong>Neural Network to FHE Transpiler</strong> funded by ETRI (Oct.
 2023-Nov.
 2024).
-I was the FHE transpiler engineer.
+I was the FHE transpiler engineer devising FHE dialects and translation rules.
+* <strong>PEC Platform Development</strong> funded by the National Intelligence Service of South Korea (Mar.
+2022-Nov.
+2022).
+I designed the methodology to weave multiple privacy-preserving techniques together and a methodology that suggests the appropriate privacy-preserving technique for each sub-routines of a given (unencrypted) program.
 * <strong>FPGA Accelerator for FHE</strong> funded by the National Intelligence Service of South Korea (Mar.
 2021-Nov.
 2021).
-I was the sole participant, covering from algorithm analysis to system integration.
+I was the <strong>sole participant</strong>, covering from algorithm analysis to system integration.

 ### Honors and Awards
-I won several awards in several events
+* <strong>Undang Academic Award</strong> from KIPS, Best Graduate Student Paper Award in Dec.
+2021
+* NIPA Director Award from ASK 2023 in Jun.
+2023
+* Award for Excellence in TA from Seoul National University in Jan.
+2024

+I also was granted for scholarships
+* <strong>BK21+ Scholarship</strong> by the Ministry of Education of Korea (Mar.
+2020-present)
+* <strong>SNU graduate student schoparship</strong> by Seoul National University (Mar.
+2022-Feb.
+2024)